The Pojega Estate, was bought in 1649 by the Counts Rizzardi, living in Verona at the time.

 The villa itself was restored in around 1850, with cross reference to the venitian Quattrocento, to a design by the architect Filippo Cesare Messedaglia (1823-1901).

-The gardens of Pojega are seasonally open to the public from April to October every day 10 am to 5 pm.
+The gardens of Pojega are seasonally open to the public from April to October Monday to Friday 10 am to 5.30 pm.
 Saturday and Sunday on reservation.

 The new wine shop is located in the courtyard of the garden, where people can taste and buy all the Guerrieri Rizzardi wines.